surtarso/asap-cabinet-fe/README.md

 **Flags:**
 - -h, --help       Show help
-- --now            Run on the current folder
+- --now            Convert videos and optimize gifs in the current folder
-- --path [dir]     Run on a specific directory
+- --path [dir]     Convert videos and optimize gifs in a specific directory
-- --optimize       Only optimize existing GIFs
+- --optimize       Only optimize existing GIFs in the current folder
-- --optimize [dir] Only optimize existing GIFs in PATH
+- --optimize [dir] Only optimize existing GIFs in a specified directory

 ## Roadmap
     - Game title from metadata (instead of filename)